jtgober/documentation-biome/docs/days/day6/cloning-branching.md

 git checkout feature/test
 ```

-lets pretend for a moment that we are working on file3 and something comes up and we need to immediately work on something different / or we just arent ready to commit these changes yet.
+lets pretend for a moment that we are working on file3 and something comes up and we need to immediately work on something different / or we just aren't ready to commit these changes yet.
 Well, we can stash the changes and get them later. so lets stash away file3

 ```sh
 git stash